3mdeb/conferences/2025/XenSummit/Implementing_Secure_Boot_In_Xen.md

 What's the current state?
 https://github.com/torvalds/linux/blob/master/arch/x86/purgatory/purgatory.c#L44
 needed only to verify sha256 checksum?

+>     Embed purgatory in Xen (can’t be passed from tools)
+        Includes SHA256 for checking the integrity of the target image Check signature on new kernel+initrd
+> Purgatory runs in VM context, fully privileged, to ensure Xen’s signature.
 -->

 ---

 # Livepatching

 <!--
 Describe why it is needed, how the support is going, what will need to be done.

+>     Check signature on livepatches
+> Live patches require signatures, while Kxec is more complicated due to user-space code.
 -->

 ---

 # Command line handling

 <!--
 Describe why it is needed, how the support is going, what will need to be done.
--->
+Command line should be locked to disallow disabling security features e.g.
+(check if it's relevant to Xen/QubesOS):

+ima_appraise - disabling integrity measurements
+lockdown - kernel lockdown feature spec-ctrl - Controls for speculative execution sidechannel mitigations -->

 ---

 # New hypercalls ABI

 <!--